Sergendel/FitBeat/README.md

 ### 📌 Continuous Integration (CI)

-FitBeat explicitly utilizes **GitHub Actions** to automatically run unit tests upon each push or pull request.
+FitBeat utilizes **GitHub Actions** to automatically run unit tests upon each push or pull request.
 This ensures continuous code quality and early detection of issues.

-- View CI workflows explicitly under your repository's **Actions** tab.
+- View CI workflowsunder your repository's **Actions** tab.

 ##  **FitBeat Execution Examples**

-These examples explicitly demonstrate how FitBeat autonomously creates an action plan and selectively chooses tools based on the user's prompt.
+These examples demonstrate how FitBeat autonomously creates an action plan and selectively chooses tools based on the user's prompt.

 ---